syedhali/EZAudio/README.md

 ```

 ####Setting The Device
 The `EZMicrophone` uses an `EZAudioDevice` instance to select what specific hardware destination it will use to pull audio data.
-You'd use this if you wanted to change the input device like in the EZAudioCoreGraphicsWaveformExample for [iOS](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/iOS/CoreGraphicsWaveform) or [OSX](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/OSX/CoreGraphicsWaveform).
+You'd use this if you wanted to change the input device like in the CoreGraphicsWaveform for [iOS](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/iOS/CoreGraphicsWaveform) or [OSX](https://github.com/syedhali/EZAudio/tree/master/EZAudioExamples/OSX/CoreGraphicsWaveform).
 At any time you can change which input device is used by setting the device property:
 ```objectivec
 NSArray *inputs = [EZAudioDevice inputDevices];
 [self.microphone setDevice:[inputs lastObject]];